interledger/rfcs/0012-five-bells-ledger-api/0012-five-bells-ledger-api.md

 ### Scope

-The Common Ledger API defines one way to implement sufficient functionality to operate a ledger.
+The Five Bells Ledger API defines one way to implement sufficient functionality to operate a ledger.
 It is not intended to be an optimal or ideal ledger, especially since such a thing is subjective or at least hard to quantify.
 (Indeed, Interledger itself was conceived from the conclusion that no one ledger can serve the needs of every person in existence.)
 In general, this specification reflects to the existing [Five Bells Ledger reference implementation](https://github.com/interledgerjs/five-bells-ledger) so that others may implement compatible software.

 ### Authorization and Authentication